 This hike explores the 352-acre Hudson Highlands Gateway Park, where the high points were used for signaling during the Revolutionary War.
 Subsequently, the land was logged to provide fuel for the local iron industry, and it later served as a dairy farm and a quarry.
 In recent years, this parcel was slated for development, but it was acquired as parkland in 2000 by Scenic Hudson, the Town of Cortlandt and the County of Westchester.
 In 2016, title to the parcel was transferred to the Town of Cortlandt, subject to a conservation easement held by Scenic Hudson.

 From the parking area, cross the road, and proceed through a narrow opening in the guardrail.
 The blue-blazed Upland Trail begins at a kiosk, which displays a trail map and information on the history of the land that now forms the park.
-After passing a trail register (please sign), follow the blue trail across a wooden bridge and uphill through a former gravel pit – now covered with dense vegetation.
+Follow the blue trail across wooden puncheons and uphill through a former gravel pit – now covered with dense vegetation.
 Soon, you’ll reach a fork, where the loop of the blue trail begins.
-Turn right to follow the loop in a counterclockwise direction.
+Turn left to follow the loop in the clockwise direction.

-The white trail descends slightly, with a stone wall to the right.
-The trail then bears right, goes through a gap in the stone wall, and climbs a little.
-After descending, with a rock outcrop on the right, the trail turns left and descends through mountain laurel to a hollow.
+After taking in the view, continue along the yellow trail, which traverses moss-covered rocks and passes a glacial erratic on the right.
+It descends through hemlocks, passes a cliff on the left, and climbs gradually to end at a junction with the white trail.
+Turn right onto the white trail, which passes rock outcrops on the right, then turns left and descends through mountain laurel to a hollow.
 Next, it climbs to a rock outcrop with a northwest-facing view (when there are no leaves on the trees).

 The white trail now bears left and begins a steady descent, passing a vernal pool (for which the trail is named) on the left.
 Soon, the trail bears right, and the descent steepens.
-At the base of the descent, the trail crosses two streams.
+At the base of the descent, the trail crosses two streams on rocks, with cascades to the right of the second stream crossing.
 After briefly paralleling the second stream, the trail crosses a wide stone wall and immediately turns left, heading uphill.
 It turns left onto a woods road and continues to head uphill until it reaches a junction with the blue trail.

 This hike loops through the park, climbing to two viewpoints and crossing several streams with cascades.